bmacGTPM/pubtheme/README.md

                         libdir = "lib",
                         selfcontained = F)
 ```

-The plot isn’t interactive here.
-Run the code to see the interactive
-plot.

 Note that the subtitle does not currently display.
 And the points in the
 legend are different sizes for some reason \#shrugs.